Ephigenia/ikea-availability-checker/README.md

 API
 ================================================================================

-The API interface which helps you including the check into your library is kind of new.
+The API interface which helps you include the check into your library is kind of new.
 If you have suggestions for improvements feel free to [open an issue](https://github.com/Ephigenia/ikea-availability-checker/issues).

 ```javascript
 const checker = require('ikea-availability-checker');